mattwamoto/Afiax-Employee-handbook/guides/office/kitchen.md

 ## Rubbish rules

-We are passionate about recycling at Made Tech, please familiarise yourself with which items should be recycled on [First Mile's Dry Mixed Recycling](https://thefirstmile.co.uk/business-waste/collection/mixed-recycling) page.
+We are passionate about recycling at Afiax Connected Healthcare, please familiarise yourself with which items should be recycled on [First Mile's Dry Mixed Recycling](https://thefirstmile.co.uk/business-waste/collection/mixed-recycling) page.

 When using the bins, there are a few things to keep in mind: